TrellixVulnTeam/cp3402-2022-1-site-team02_9S4G/theme.md

 # Theme Developement Overview

-While you can change various functions and features of the site in-situ via Wordpress, the look, feel, and many important factors are only able to be modified by changing the theme's code.
+While you can change various functions and features of the site in-site via Wordpress, the look, feel, and many important factors are only able to be modified by changing the theme's code.
 Theme changes can drastically change how the site looks and if all aspects are displayed correctly, so be mindful of your process when applying changes (check out the [deployment.md](/deployment.md) for our local setups and how such changes should be made).
 Information regarding the theme, how it was created, and the major points to look for when modifying it can be found below.